 For more information on how to work in partnership and a detailed explanation of upcoming themed issues call 01580 236456.

 Please note that Print Business does not publish ratecard prices, ie grossly inflated figures designed to be negotiated down to approximately 30% of the original.
 We instead set the prices at a fair rate that our advertisers seem happy with.

 We are unable to offer agency discounts except by prior negotiation and our written agreement.

 If your agency's accounts department automatically takes off 10%, make sure that you adjust these prices accordingly.
 For example, a one-off full page is £1,500.00 so you should add 11.1% (£1,666.50) then subtract your agency discount of 10% (£1,499.85).`

 One-Off £1,500 | 2-3 Insertions £1,300 | 4+ £1,100 | Inside Front Cover/Back Cover £2,000

 One-off £900 | 2-3 Insertions £850 | 4+ £750

 Book six consecutive ads and each one will cost £750.
 This takes away the task of working out which issue is the best.
 Also available as half pages for £450 each for six.

 Artwork must be supplied as PDF/X-1a or higher, 300dpi resolution, CMYK.
 All ads require 3mm bleed to all edges.
 Please ensure that the ad image extends beyond the crop area and to the bleed area.
 Clicking on 'Bleed' only shows the bleed area.
 That area must be filled.
-Print Business cannot be held responsible for white edges due to ads without proper bleed.
+Print Business cannot be held responsible for white edges due to ads without proper bleed, or low resolution artwork.